-- (1) If an inmate confined in an institution files a notice of appeal in either a civil or a criminal case, the notice is timely if it is deposited in the institution's internal mail system on or before the last day for filing.
-If an institution has a system designed for legal mail, the inmate must use that system to receive the benefit of this rule.
-Timely filing may be shown by a declaration, sworn under penalty of perjury, attesting to compliance with the applicable filing deadline, or by a notarized statement, either of which must set forth the date of deposit and state that first-class postage has been prepaid. - (2) If an inmate files the first notice of appeal in a civil case under Rule 4(c), the 14-day period provided in Rule 4(a)(3) for another party to file a notice of appeal runs from the date when the Superior Court dockets the first notice. - (3) When a defendant in a criminal case files a notice of appeal under Rule 4(c), the 30-day period for the government to file its notice of appeal runs from the entry of the judgment or order appealed from or from the Superior Court's docketing of the defendant's notice of appeal, whichever is later.
+- (1) If an institution has a system designed for legal mail, the inmate must use that system to receive the benefit of this rule.
+If an inmate confined in an institution files a notice of appeal in either a civil or a criminal case, the notice is timely if it is deposited in the institution's internal mail system on or before the last day for filing and: - (A) it is accompanied by: - a declaration, sworn under penalty of perjury, attesting to compliance with the applicable filing deadline, or by a notarized statement, either of which must set forth the date of deposit and state that first-class postage has been prepaid; or - (ii) evidence (such as a postmark or date stamp) showing that the notice was so deposited and that postage was prepaid; or

-(d) Mistaken Filing in this Court.
+- (B) the Court exercises its discretion to permit the later filing of a declaration or notarized statement that satisfies Rule 4(c)(1)(A)(i). - (2) If an inmate files the first notice of appeal in a civil case under Rule 4(c), the 14-day period provided in Rule 4(a)(3) for another party to file a notice of appeal runs from the date when the Superior Court dockets the first notice. - (3) When a defendant in a criminal case files a notice of appeal under Rule 4(c), the 30-day period for the government to file its notice of appeal runs from the entry of the judgment or order appealed from or from the Superior Court's docketing of the defendant's notice of appeal, whichever is later. - (d) Mistaken Filing in this Court.
 If a notice of appeal in either a civil or criminal case is mistakenly filed in this Court, the Clerk must note on the notice the date when it was received and send it to the Superior Court.
 The notice is then considered filed in the Superior Court on the date so noted.